TUMFTM/rslcpp/README.md

 [![C++](https://img.shields.io/badge/C++-17-00599C?logo=c%2B%2B&logoColor=white)](https://isocpp.org/)
 [![Platform](https://img.shields.io/badge/Platform-Linux-FCC624?logo=linux&logoColor=black)](https://www.linux.org/)

 `rslcpp` - the ros simulation library for C++ - lets you run a set of ROS 2 nodes in a single-threaded simulation loop with an explicit simulation clock and a fixed time step.
-The goal is to make simulation runs reproducible and simple to set up: write normal `rclcpp::Node`s, enable `use_sim_time`, and run them either via a small `Job` interface or by dynamically loading composable nodes from the command line.
+The goal is to make simulation runs reproducible and simple to set up: write normal `rclcpp::Node` classes, enable `use_sim_time`, and run them either via a small `Job` interface or by dynamically loading composable nodes from the command line.

 ## Advantages & Applications